frzyc/genshin-optimizer/.github/pull_request_template.md

 ## Checklist before requesting a review (leave this PR as draft if any part of this list is not done.)

-- [ ] I have commented my code, in hard-to understand areas.
+- [ ] I have commented my code in hard-to understand areas.
 - [ ] I have made corresponding changes to README or wiki.
 - [ ] For front-end changes, I have updated the corresponding English translations.
-- [ ] Ran `yarn run mini-ci` locally to validate format + lint.
+- [ ] I have run `yarn run mini-ci` locally to validate format and lint.
-- [ ] If there were format issues, I ran `nx format write` to resolve them automatically.
 - [ ] If I have added a new library or app, I have updated the deployment scripts to ignore changes as needed